Top Ten Tips for Underwater Modeling by Lily La Mer

 It may seem like there are a million things to remember, and yes, underwater modelling is completely different from land modelling.
 Fabric will float everywhere, your hair will drift over your eyes, bubbles will seem to sprout from your nose and you’ll move around in a panic trying to control your pose.
 It might seem like more effort is the solution… until you run out of air in a few seconds.
 Panic response increases use of oxygen in the body.
 Your breath will last longer, and your images will come out better, if you just stay quiet and still, move gently and slowly, and keep your mind as calm as possible.

-So there you go!
-If you are looking to set up as an underwater model or an underwater photographer, and want some inspiration or advice, you can connect with me on social media as Lily la Mer (Facebook), LilyShowgirl (Twitter) and Mermaid_Showgirl (Instagram).
+So there you go now you know top ten tips for underwater modeling!
 I wish you all the best in your underwater adventures and look forward to seeing your first underwater images!